 Field-supplied elbows are allowed as long as they are designed for use with R410A refrigerant.
 The designer, however, must be cautious with the quantity and size of fittings used, and must account for the additional pressure losses in equivalent pipe length calculation for each branch.
-The equivalent pipe length of each elbow must be added to each pipe segment.
+The equivalent pipe length of each elbow must

-Table 12: Equivalent Piping Length for Elbows, Y-branches, and Branch Distribution Units.
+Table 14: Equivalent Piping Length for Elbows, Y-branches, and Branch Distribution Units.

 Component Size (Inches)

 3/8 1/2 5/8 3/4

 Elbow (ft.)
 0.5 0.6 0.7 0.8 1.2

-Y-Branch Kit (ft., Multi F MAX systems only) 1 1.6
+Y-Branch Kit (ft., Multi F MAX with LGRED systems only) 1 1.6

-Branch Distribution Unit (ft., Multi F MAX systems only) 8.2
+Branch Distribution Unit (ft., Multi F MAX with LGRED systems only) 8.2

-1Kit contains two Y-branches: one for liquid and one for vapor.
+1Kit contains two Y-branches: one for liquid and one for vapor